-In the catchment area of the capital of Germany there was a viticulture in the Middle Ages, which was mainly founded by the Cistercian monasteries, but which came to a complete standstill.
-Among other things, wine was cultivated on the 66-meter-high Kreuzberg (originally "Tempelhofer Berg" or "Götzescher Weinberg") from the 15th to the middle of the 18th century.
-In 1740, a severe frost caused all the vines in the Berlin area to freeze to death and they were not replaced.
-An attempt at revival was made in 1968, when the partner community of Wiesbaden donated white wine vines from Neroberg to the district of Kreuzberg.
-In 1975, the Rhine-Hessian community of Ingelheim followed with Pinot Noir.
-Since then, on the southern slope of the Kreuzberg, wine has again been grown in a nursery in the Methfesselstrasse.
+In the catchment area of the capital of Germany, there was winegrowing in the Middle Ages, founded mainly by the Cistercian monasteries, but it came to a complete standstill.
+Among other places, wine was grown on the 66-metre-high Kreuzberg (originally "Tempelhofer Berg" or "Götzescher Weinberg") from the 15th to the middle of the 18th century.
+In 1740, a severe frost froze all the vines in the Berlin area, which were never replaced.
+There was a revival attempt in 1968 when the partner municipality of Wiesbaden donated white wine vines originating from the Neroberg to the Kreuzberg district.
+In 1975, the Rhine-Hessian municipality of Ingelheim followed suit with Pinot Noir.
+Since then, vines have been grown again on the southern slope of the Kreuzberg in a nursery in Methfesselstraße.
 The varieties Riesling, Kerner, Pinot Noir and Blauer Portugieser are cultivated.
-The wine is matured in the Wiesbaden district of Mainz-Kostheim (Riesling, Kerner) and Ingelheim (Pinot Noir, Portuguese) and is called "Kreuz-Neroberger".
+The wine is vinified in the Wiesbaden district of Mainz-Kostheim (Riesling, Kerner), or Ingelheim (Pinot Noir, Portugieser) and is called "Kreuz-Neroberger".

 The wein.plus encyclopaedia is a comprehensive, well-researched reference work.
 Available anytime and anywhere, it has become an indispensable part of teaching, used by students and myself alike.
 Highly recommended!Dominik Trick